the-real-i9/i9chat-server/README.md

     }
     ```

-  - The UI that lists the client's chats should listen for this event, so as to stack this new chat on top of the list.
+  - The UI that lists the client's chats should listen for this event, so as to stack this new DM chat on top of the list.
   - The application should set the rendered chat snippet's "unread messages count" to `1`, to reflect the new chat's associated initial message.
   - If the application includes the "latest message" on the chat snippet UI, the message content associated with `init_msg` should be used.
   - The application should send acknowledgement for the initial message attached.
 How to achieve this is described later in this section.

 - The `new message` event:

-  - Received when a client's gets a new message in an existing DM chat.
+  - Received when the client gets a new message in an existing DM chat.

     ```json
       {